txst-sysops/prometheus-exporter-bigip/README.md

 Prometheus exporter for BIG-IP statistics.
 Uses iControl REST API.

 ## Get it
-The latest version is 1.0.0.
-All releases can be found under [Releases](https://github.com/ExpressenAB/bigip_exporter/releases) and docker images are available at [Docker Hub](https://hub.docker.com/r/expressenab/bigip_exporter/tags/)(Thanks to [0x46616c6b](https://github.com/0x46616c6b)).
+Previous versions can be found under [Tags](https://github.com/txst-sysops/prometheus-exporter-bigip/tags) and docker images are available at [Docker Hub](https://hub.docker.com/r/txstsysops/prometheus-exporter-bigip/tags).

 ## Usage
 The bigip_exporter is also available as a docker image.